'A river of goodness amid human imperfections'

 Problems and challenges

-He indicated "the darkest and saddest point" marked by the long "conflict" between the rebellious Franciscans and the Bishops and, with great clarity, he also mentioned the controversy surrounding Fr.
-Tomislav Vlasic, famous for being considered the ‘spiritual father’ of the six visionaries, who was dismissed from the clerical state in 2009 for various crimes.
+The Cardinal recalled the important “problems” that occurred “in small percentages (five or six dioceses)” in the world, which present challenges in “speaking of only positive effects” in Medjugorje, and indicated “the darkest and saddest point” marked by the long “conflict” between the rebellious Franciscans and the Bishops.
+With great clarity, he also mentioned the controversy surrounding Fr Tomislav Vlasic, famous for being considered the ‘spiritual father’ of the six visionaries, who was dismissed from the clerical state in 2009 for various crimes.

 The gaze of three Popes

-"What stands out with the three Popes," Cardinal Fernández emphasised, “is an attitude of great respect in the face of such widespread devotion among the people of God,” which translates into “an analysis of the positive spiritual phenomenon” and not "into a conclusion on the supernatural origin or otherwise of the phenomenon."
+“What stands out with the three Popes”, Cardinal Fernández emphasised, “is an attitude of great respect in the face of such widespread devotion among the people of God”, which translates into “an analysis of the positive spiritual phenomenon” and not “into a conclusion on the supernatural origin or otherwise of the phenomenon”.

 Messages of the ‘Gospa'